Understanding specialist teaching method areas

 What if I don’t have a relevant degree to qualify for a specific method area?

 You have an option to undertake units or a short course before applying to be eligible.
 You should take the time to look carefully at what constitutes a teaching method area to be sure that the study you are undertaking will be formally recognised.
-It is always best to speak to an experienced student adviser to get specific advice tailored to your unique circumstances.

 What if I want to become a primary school teacher?